 Live Oak provides SBA loans between $50,000 and $5 million.
-If you belong to one of the 12 industries above, Live Oak Bank may be the best SBA lender for you.
-Jason Lumpkin, the bank’s head of eLending, says these industries are traditionally underbanked or those for which banks don’t give favorable terms.
+Jason Lumpkin, the bank’s head of eLending, says these industries are traditionally underbanked and typically don’t get favorable terms.
 At Live Oak, industry experts understand the nuances of what it’s like to be a business owner in that industry and will work to get your SBA loan funded quickly.

-This buyer’s guide covers the best places to get an SBA 7a loan.
-An SBA 7a loan is a government-guaranteed general purpose business loan that can be used as working capital, to renovate a building, to purchase equipment or machinery, or for a host of other uses.
+This buyer’s guide covers the best places to get an SBA 7a loan, but each of our recommended lenders also offer SBA 504 loans for commercial real estate.
+An SBA 7a loan is a government-guaranteed general purpose business loan that can be used for working capital, to renovate a building, to purchase equipment or machinery, or for a host of other uses.

-While 7a loans are sometimes given to startups or to people who are acquiring a business, the bulk of SBA loans go to businesses that are two years or older.
+While 7a loans are sometimes given to startups or to people who are acquiring a business, the bulk of SBA loans go to businesses that have been in business for at least two years.

 How to Qualify

 Qualifying for an SBA loan isn’t easy.
-The requirements generally parallel what you would need for a conventional bank loan.
+The requirements generally parallel what you would need for a conventional bank loan, and each lender’s qualifications are nearly identical.
 You typically need the following to qualify for an SBA 7a loan:

 - Good personal credit score (680+) (check credit here for free)